 The first analysis predicted concurrent forgiveness from the entitlement measure and the eight potential confounds.
-Despite the associations of the control variables with both entitlement and forgiveness, entitlement accounted for unique variance in concurrent forgiveness when all eight factors were controlled, partial $\beta = -.19$, t(93) = -2.13, p < .05.
+Despite the associations of the control variables with both entitlement and forgiveness, entitlement accounted for unique variance in concurrent forgiveness when all eight factors were controlled, partial $\sim -.19$, $t(93) \sim -2.13$, $p \sim .05$.